A Jewish view of Trump’s America

 “But it’s shaking, and heading down.
 And we don’t know if it will right itself or if we are at a real fault line.
 We just don’t know.”

-What we do know, Weisman said, is that The White House — which currently employs a first daughter and close adviser, Ivanka Trump and Jared Kushner, who openly observe Jewish laws — is not doing enough to condemn these events, to call off the dogs unleashed by those triple parentheses, as they were with him.
+What we do know, Weisman said, is that the White House — which currently employs a first daughter and close adviser, Ivanka Trump and Jared Kushner, who openly observe Jewish laws — is not doing enough to condemn these events, to call off the dogs unleashed by those triple parentheses, as they were with him.

-“Whenever (Trump) gets talked into denouncing hate, a few days later, somebody at The White House will let you know that he really didn’t want to do that,” he said.
+“Whenever (Trump) gets talked into denouncing hate, a few days later, somebody at the White House will let you know that he really didn’t want to do that,” he said.
 “There’s this inability to renounce his wing of supporters.
 He’s not blessing them, but it’s as if he can’t jeopardize a single vote, and these people are his core supporters.”

 So what to do?
 Where to start?